-Low appraisals have become an issue this spring, particularly in the condominium market, where prices are rising rapidly.
+Low appraisals have become more common over the last few years, particularly in the condominium market, where prices are rising rapidly.
 A low appraisal can potentially sidetrack a transaction, resulting in either a negotiated price reduction or even a canceled offer.

 Fortunately there are a few things you can do to protect your listing from appraisal issues.
-Below are 7 ways you and your real estate agent can work together to prevent a bad appraisal from derailing your listing.
+Below we share 7 ways you and your real estate agent can work together to prevent a bad appraisal from derailing your listing.

 If you don't receive a cash offer, go with the buyer who is willing to put at least 25% down and waive the appraisal contingency.
 Even if the appraisal comes in low, your offer will likely stay together without any negotiated price reduction.